-OpenAI CEO Sam Altman looks back on why and how he was fired three times, including at OpenAI.
+OpenAI CEO Sam Altman looks back on why he was fired three times, including from OpenAI

 by

-OpenAI's Sam Altman was suddenly asked to resign from OpenAI's board of directors in November 2023, and announced his retirement from the CEO position and from OpenAI.
-After that, Mr. Altman temporarily worked at Microsoft, and then returned to the position of CEO of OpenAI, which became a hot topic.
-The Wall Street Journal, an American economic newspaper, mentions that Mr. Altman has been forced to resign three times, including from OpenAI, and explains the circumstances.
+OpenAI's Sam Altman was suddenly urged to step down by the company's board of directors in November 2023, and announced his resignation from his position as CEO and his retirement from OpenAI.
+After a brief stint at Microsoft, Altman returned to his position as CEO of OpenAI, generating significant buzz.
+The Wall Street Journal, an American business newspaper, explained the circumstances surrounding Altman's resignation, noting that he had been pressured to resign three times before, including from OpenAI.

 Sam Altman's Knack for Dodging Bullets—With a Little Help From Bigshot Friends - WSJ